VinDuv/nixieclock/README.md

 Click Make and program device in MPLAB X IDE.
 (If the clock is not powered, you may need to change the programmer’s settings to enable its +5V output).

+To change the DST settings, edit the settings.h file.